acuvity/mcp-servers-registry/mcp-server-desktop-commander/charts/mcp-server-desktop-commander/README.md

 **Description**:

 ```

                         Apply surgical text replacements to files.

                         BEST PRACTICE: Make multiple small, focused edits rather than one large edit.
-                        Each edit_block call should change only what needs to be changed - include just enough context to uniquely identify the text being modified.
+                        Each edit_block call should change only what needs to be changed - include just enough
-                        Takes file_path, old_string (text to replace), new_string (replacement text), and optional expected_replacements parameter.
+                        context to uniquely identify the text being modified.

+                        Takes:
+                        - file_path: Path to the file to edit
+                        - old_string: Text to replace
+                        - new_string: Replacement text
+                        - expected_replacements: Optional parameter for number of replacements

                         By default, replaces only ONE occurrence of the search text.
-                        To replace multiple occurrences, provide the expected_replacements parameter with the exact number of matches expected.
+                        To replace multiple occurrences, provide the expected_replacements parameter with
+                        the exact number of matches expected.

-                        UNIQUENESS REQUIREMENT: When expected_replacements=1 (default), include the minimal amount of context necessary (typically 1-3 lines) before and after the change point, with exact whitespace and indentation.
+                        UNIQUENESS REQUIREMENT: When expected_replacements=1 (default), include the minimal
+                        amount of context necessary (typically 1-3 lines) before and after the change point,
+                        with exact whitespace and indentation.

-                        When editing multiple sections, make separate edit_block calls for each distinct change rather than one large replacement.
+                        When editing multiple sections, make separate edit_block calls for each distinct change
+                        rather than one large replacement.

-                        When a close but non-exact match is found, a character-level diff is shown in the format: common_prefix{-removed-}{+added+}common_suffix to help you identify what's different.
+                        When a close but non-exact match is found, a character-level diff is shown in the format:
+                        common_prefix{-removed-}{+added+}common_suffix to help you identify what's different.

-                        Similar to write_file, there is a configurable line limit (fileWriteLineLimit) that warns if the edited file exceeds this limit.
-If this happens, consider breaking your edits into smaller, more focused changes.
+                        Similar to write_file, there is a configurable line limit (fileWriteLineLimit) that warns
+                        if the edited file exceeds this limit.
+If this happens, consider breaking your edits into
+                        smaller, more focused changes.

                         IMPORTANT: Always use absolute paths (starting with '/' or drive letter like 'C:\') for reliability.
 Relative paths may fail as they depend on the current working directory.
 Tilde paths (~/...) might not work in all contexts.
 Unless the user explicitly asks for relative paths, use absolute paths.
                         This command can be referenced as "DC: ..." or "use Desktop Commander to ..." in your instructions.
 ```

 **Parameter**: